ariiprs/ariiprs/README.md

-# Hi there, I'm Arie Prasetyo! 👋✨
+# Hello , I'm Arie Prasetyo! 👋✨

-I'm a **Full-Stack Web Developer** with a passion for crafting efficient, scalable, and user-friendly web applications.
+I am a Full-Stack Web Developer dedicated to designing and building efficient, scalable, and user-centric web applications that enhance the overall user experience.

 ---